awsdocs/aws-storagegateway-user-guide/doc_source/ec2-local-console-common.md

    The console displays the available regions\.

 1. Select the region you want to test\.
-Following are the available regions for gateways deployed an EC2 instance\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/ec2-local-console-common.html)
+For example, us\-east\-2\.
+For supported AWS Regions and a list of AWS service endpoints you can use with Storage Gateway, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#sg_region) in the *AWS General Reference*\.

    Each endpoint in the region you select displays either a **\[PASSED\]** or **\[FAILED\]** message, as shown following\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/ec2-local-console-common.html)